Effects Tools¶

 The Level control helps to preview the solarization by simply increasing it.
 At about 50% intensity the image shows what was once chemically possible.
 If you further increase the effect it will finally become a negative image, a stage of inversion not achievable on photographic paper.

-The Vivid Effect¶
+The Vivid Filter¶

 Velvia is a brand of daylight-balanced color reversal film produced by the Japanese company Fujifilm.
 The name is a contraction of Velvet Media, a reference to its smooth image structure.
 Velvia has very saturated colors under daylight, high contrast.
 These characteristics make it the slide film of choice for most nature photographers.
 Velvia’s highly saturated colors are, however, considered overdone by some photographers, especially those who don’t primarily shoot landscapes.
-You can control the Velvia intensity with the level setting.
+You can control the Velvia intensity with the Level setting.

-The Neon Effect¶
+The Neon Filter¶

-The Find Edges Effect¶
+The Find Edges Filter¶

 The Lut3D Effect¶

-Distortion FX¶
+Distortion Effects¶

 Fish Eyes: warps the photograph around a 3D spherical shape to reproduce the common photograph ‘Fish Eyes’ effect.